By: Drew Hinrichs, CPA, CEO of Engage Advisors

 20 – Family Business: Consider employing your spouse and children if there is productive work for them to do.
 This not only helps the practice, but also sometimes allows income to be taxed at lower rates and for a spouse to contribute to social security and/or retirement savings plan.

-If you have questions about how to lower your taxes, Contact Engage Advisors.
+If you have questions about how to lower your taxes, Contact us at Engage Advisors.
 We’ll make sure your tax plans are up to date and that you’re taking all the deductions you’re entitled to.